 Laser in situ keratomileusis (LASIK) was initially reported by Ioannis Pallikaris in 1990 and has since become an efficient and highly popular procedure in corneal refractive surgery.
 However, a reduction of visual performance and the occurrence of higher-order aberrations, such as glare and halo under dim conditions, decrease of contrast sensitivity, and poor night vision, have been reported after the surgery.

 The introduction of wavefront-guided laser technology in 1999 was a significant step forward for the field of refractive surgery, as it allowed for the correction of both spherocylindrical errors and higher-order aberrations.
 Hence, this surgical procedure was a great candidate for reducing post-LASIK night vision problems and improved resulting vision acuity.

 Image Credit: Roman Zaiets / Shutterstock.com

 Wavefront-guided LASIK represents a refinement of classical refraction methods where the laser correction is tailored to the specific pattern of corneal refractive aberration in each patient.
 As the cylindrical aberration in corneas is not always uniform, applying a homogeneous correction over the entire area may not give the optimal result.

-In conclusion, when considering any type of corneal-based refractive surgery (LASIK, Epi-Lasik, photorefractive keratectomy), a wavefront diagnostic should be considered.
-This approach will help to determine if critical higher-order aberrations are below normal, normal or elevated.
+In conclusion, when considering any type of corneal-based refractive surgery (LASIK, Epi-Lasik, or photorefractive keratectomy), a wavefront diagnostic should be considered.
+This approach will help to determine if critical higher-order aberrations are below normal, normal, or elevated.
 If they are elevated, either wavefront-guided LASIK is required, or no surgery is suitable.